Contact

 FORTIETH ARTICLE.

-- The dissolution of the CIR.
-It can only be effective through the express approval of two-thirds of the entire General Assembly, in an Extraordinary Session convened for that purpose.
-The General Assembly will decide the destination of its assets.
+1. The dissolution of the CIR can only be effective through the express approval of two-thirds of the entire General Assembly, in an Extraordinary Session convened for that purpose.
+The General Assembly will decide the fate of its assets.

 CHAPTER FIFTEENTH